Balancingrock/classic-jekyll-theme/README.md

 	---

 - menuInclude: Set to "yes" to consider this page for a navigation bar menu item.
 - menuLink: Set to 'no' to disable a link creation from the navigation bar to this page.
 However the menu title or subtitle will be included.
 This allows the ordering of menu items that do not have an associated page.
 The default behaviour assumes 'yes'.
 So not including this tag will create a link.
 Note: This allows ordering of top level menu items.
-For submenu items this probably only makes sense if some kind of "divider" must be shown.
+For submenu items this probably only makes sense if some kind of separator must be shown.
 Otherwise showing a submenu item without a link will probably confuse users.
 - menuTopTitle: The title of the menu item in the navigation bar.
 When used in conjunction with a menuSubTitle, this will be the title of the menu item to which this submenu item will be added in the drop down menu.
 - menuTopIndex: The place of the title within the menu bar.
 Lower numbers will be to the left of higher numbers.
 Be aware that the "Home" menu item will always be first and the "Categories" will always be last.
 - menuSubTitle: The title of the submenu item in the drop down menu.